Skip to primary content

 There is also a group called Proloquo2Go Sharing for All that is helpful.
 Just be aware that it is not an official AssistiveWare group so in order for your post to be seen by their team you will need to post in one of the groups above. https://www.facebook.com/groups/584247741768810/?ref=share

 • SayIt! (text-based AAC app) – SayIt!
-Community: https://www.facebook.com/groups/223886172290597/?ref=share
+Community: https://www.facebook.com/groups/223886172290597/?ref=share (this app is no longer available in the App Store)

 • simPODD – AssistiveWare’s simPODD Community: https://www.facebook.com/groups/AssistiveWaresimPODD/